352Media/intercom-to-sheets/readme.md

+4/16/2018 - The Day the Music Died
+No longer in service, as Intercom has changed its API.

 # Intercom to Google Sheets
 The easy way to track changes in your Intercom segments over time - contained entirely in Google Sheets.